DSU-Digital-Sound-Design/DAD-492-Sound-Forensics/content/pages/schedule.md

    * [Load corpus in to Visible Vowels](pages/lectures/week-15/load-corpus-visible-vowels)

+   **Thursday 12/2**

+   * Make sure you can load the corpus into Visible Vowels.
+   * Create a larger corpus using more speakers.

    Final project – produce a forensic report given an audio recording.
 Speaker comparison or speaker profiling.

    In class work on final project.